-Greetings and welcome back to Prairie Dog State Park and "On the Range."
+Greetings and welcome back to tive days.
+Prairie Dog State Park and "On the Range".
 I appreciate all the kind words I received from my first column.
-As I expected, many of you were amazed at what we could accomplish with such limited funds.
 In this column, I will discuss some of the regulations that govern camping and ways to be a courteous camper.

 First of all, we have been extremely busy so far in this camping season with the water and electric sites being nearly full every weekend.

-For comparison purposes, here are the numbers from the rest of the parks in region one.
-The number listed below is the number of utility sites sold this year through May 31.
+The numbers listed below are the number of utility permits sold this year versus last year through June 30.
 Primitive camping isn't included.